General Education Course Equivalencies to OSU

 4

-CH 104Introduction to General Chemistry
+CH 104ZIntroduction to Chemistry

 CH 170Introduction to Environmental Chemistry